Transport properties of baryon rich back-reacted thermal plasma with finite 't Hooft coupling correction: Drag Force

 \section{Drag Force}

 In this section, we will compute the drag force experienced by an external probe quark translating through the baryon rich back-reacted thermal plasma with finite 't Hooft coupling correction.
-Using the standard approach, the drag force is obtained as \cite{Pokhrel_2025,Pokhrel_2025a} \footnote{For detailed calculations of the transport properties of the thermal plasma, the reader may refer to \cite{Chakrabortty2016a,Pokhrel_2025,Pokhrel_2025a}},
+The motion of the probe string is described by the standard Nambu-Goto (NG) action given as,

+where $\alpha_t$ is related to the tension of the probe string.
+For the simplicity of the calculation, the static gauge $(\tau=t,\,\sigma=u)$ and the following boundary conditions are considered,

+where $\xi(u)$ arises due to the trailing profile of the string.
+The motion of the probe string is considered to be along $x-$ direction of the boundary coordinates.
+Using the above conditions, the conventional NG action becomes,

+where ($\prime$) denotes the derivative with respect to radial coordinate $u$.
+Furthermore, the above equation (\ref{equation_dissipative_force_nambu_goto_action_in_terms_of_xi_and_v}) does not explicitly depend on $\xi$ so that, the corresponding conjugate momenta ($\Pi_\xi$) can be evaluated as,